wyattscarpenter/austrian-nobleman/readme.md

 cmacro https://github.com/eudoxia0/cmacro "Lisp macros for C [...]
 A macro is a function that operates on your code's abstract syntax tree rather than values.
 Macros in cmacro have nothing to do with the C preprocessor except they happen at compile time, and have no knowledge of run-time values.
 In cmacro, a macro maps patterns in the code to templates.
 A macro may have multiple cases, each matching multiple patterns, but each producing code through the same template. cmacro has a very lenient notion of C syntax, which means you can write macros to implement DSLs with any syntax you like.
 You could implement Lisp-like prefix notation, or a DSL for routing URLs, or the decorator pattern, for example."

+Clasp https://github.com/clasp-developers/clasp "Clasp is a new Common Lisp implementation that seamlessly interoperates with C++ libraries and programs using LLVM for compilation to native code.
+This allows Clasp to take advantage of a vast array of preexisting libraries and programs, such as out of the scientific computing ecosystem.
+Embedding them in a Common Lisp environment allows you to make use of rapid prototyping, incremental development, and other capabilities that make it a powerful language."

 ## A Long And Rambling History Of A Project That Never Really Went Anywhere

 _“It is a truth universally acknowledged, that a single man in possession of a computer science degree, must be in want of a lisp.”_